GEO5915 – Ecological Climatology

 - ecology/evolution (Biosciences)

-It will be an advantage with a good understanding of numerical and statistical methods and experience with climate modeling or bioinformatics.
+It will be an advantage with a good understanding of numerical and statistical methods and experience with climate modelling or bioinformatics.

 There are two compulsory weeks with teaching activities: one week early in the semester at UiO with lectures and computer laboratory exercises, and one week in the middle of the semester as a field trip to a selected location in Norway.
 During these two weeks, the students will orally present results of exercises.

 Also, the teaching will include the following:

-Between the two weeks, students will work on individual assigned topics, leading to the submission of an obligatory report before the second week.
+Between the two weeks, students will work on individually assigned topics, leading to the submission of an obligatory report before the second week.
 Also, students will work on the material being prepared for the second week.